-Journey far back in time to the Peloponnese—a peninsula south of mainland Greece steeped in ancient myths and enveloped in rugged scenic beauty.
-Discover the Neo-Classical splendor of Nafplion, the Bronze Age culture of ancient Mycenae, and the sanctuary of Zeus in Ancient Olympia, home of the first Olympian Games.
-Begin your exploration of the ancient Greek world with a two-night stay in Athens.
+Journey far back in time to the Peloponnese, a peninsula south of mainland Greece steeped in ancient myths and enveloped in rugged scenic beauty.
+Discover the Neo-classical splendor of Nafplion, the Bronze Age culture of ancient Mycenae, and the sanctuary of Zeus in Ancient Olympia, home of the first Olympian Games.
+Conclude your exploration of the ancient Greek world with a two-night stay in Athens.

 - It's Included:

 - Accommodations for 1 night in Nafplion, 2 nights in Olympia, and 2 nights in Athens

 - 7 meals: 5 breakfasts and 2 dinners